rbuchberger/covsum/readme.md

 ```

+- Select a location from a hard-coded list.
+Run with no arguments to see
+  currently selected location.
+- Increment and decrement that location (call these on click & scroll events).
+- Send waybar a signal to update the widget

 ## Dependencies

 - Ruby >= 2.5

 ## Installation

+Both scripts are self contained.

+- Download/clone
-Both scripts are self contained; just download/clone and run.
-You may have to
+- You may have to `chmod +x`
+- Check that `$ /bin/ruby --version` >= 2.5
-`chmod +x`, and you'll almost definitely want to modify the location handler for
-your use case.
+- If applicable, modify the location handler for your use case.
+- Run

 ## Integration